 - Urchins are required to be quiet and polite while waiting for papers or reporting in after sales.
 We are very near several classrooms and conduct business near the Urchin desk.
 Inappropriate or rude behavior when reporting in is grounds for dismissal.

 - Urchins will be provided with a selling pouch printed with their route number.
 Urchins should not "poach" other Urchins routes, although they may sell in their home encampment.
 If selling seems uneven, we will adjust routes to make things fair for everyone.
-Hay Wagon and shuttle stops are fair game.
+Bus stops are fair game.

 - Urchins sharing routes must reach their own agreement on splitting tips and paper sales proceeds.